 Is Supply Keeping Up With Demand?

 The total numbers of sold residential homes was up only slightly year over year 2011 – 2012 as many cost-conscious consumers are feeling budget restraints.
 Home values made modest gains in 2012 which has not been enough to relieve the financial stress of many underwater mortgage holders.
-New Foreclosure rate cooled slightly as many states have been working though court challenges to foreclosure procedural process raised by homeowners in default.
+New Foreclosure rate cooled slightly as many states have been working though to foreclosure procedural process raised by homeowners in default.
 Recently most of these court challenges have been resolved or expected to be resolved shortly.
 HUD remains consistent with its outlook of gaining additional foreclosed home resale inventory 2013.

 Distressed properties including short sales are maintaining similar inventory levels as the year prior and are not expected to decline in volume during 2013.
 Banks have sough relief from foreclosure losses as repossessions are costly and present problems with title transfer and other issues after the reconveyance of the deed is completed.
 Overall US home sale volume saw an increase of 5% over last month due to favorable interest rates.